 Vayu Lingam at Sri Kalahasti representing Air.

 Together with Kanchi Kamakshi Temple and Kumar Kottam temple nearby, Ekambreswarar temple completes the image of Somskanda in Kanchipuram.
 What a brilliant example of how the aesthetics were planned in ancient India.

 What I would remember about my visit to the temple are its giant corridors that dwarf you.
 And the divine Aarti that ports you to a different plane.
-It is when you come out and see the world around that you come back to this world.
+It is when you come out and see the world around you that you come back to this world.

-Kanchipuram is about 70 km from Chennai.
-This temple is about 2 km from Kanchipuram bus stand and half km from the town’s railway station.
+- Kanchipuram is about 70 km from Chennai.
+This temple is about 2 km from the Kanchipuram bus stand and half km from the town’s railway station.

 - The temple is open from 6 AM to 12:30 PM and then around 4:30 PM to 8:30 PM.

-6 Aartis are done every day – Ushathkalam or early morning, Kalasanthi or morning, Ucchikalam or mid-morning, Sayarakshai in the evening, Irandamkalam at late evening and Ardha Jamam at night.
+- 6 Aartis are done every day – Ushathkalam or early morning, Kalasanthi or morning, Ucchikalam or mid-morning, Sayarakshai in the evening, Irandamkalam at late evening, and Ardha Jamam at night.
 Recommend you to attend at least one Aarti at the temple.
-I attended the evening 6 PM Arti and totally enjoyed it.
+I attended the evening at 6 PM Arti and totally enjoyed it.

-The most important festival of the temple is Brahmotsav that happens for 13 days in Phalgun month, roughly March-April time.
+- The most important festival of the temple is Brahmotsav which happens for 13 days in Phalgun month, roughly March-April time.

 - There are no strict dress rules but wear something that covers you.
 I wore Punjabi suits and no one questioned me.